AlecKazakova/alecstrong.com/content/posts/multiple-dialects.md

 type_name ::= identifier // ANSI SQL lets you write anything for the type
 ```

-Lets recap: when the generater parser goes to parse the `column_def` rule, it will first parse `column_name` normally,
+Lets recap: when the generated parser goes to parse the `column_def` rule, it will first parse `column_name` normally,
 then it will parse `type_name` by calling `typeNameExt` (code I wrote), passing it the original rule `type_name`, and then in
 my code I will invoke the original rule or an override if one was set.